c4ffein/docker-images/README.md

 ## CI/CD

-This repository uses GitHub Actions to automatically build and push images to Docker Hub when changes are pushed to the main branch or when tags are created.
+This repository uses GitHub Actions to automatically build and test images.

 ### Automated Builds